clipos/docs-src/clipos/kernel.rst

    Enabling those features would only present userspace with more attack surface.

+.. describe:: CONFIG_MEMORY_HOTPLUG=n

+   We do not use memory hot-add and it makes memory management code more complex.

 .. describe:: CONFIG_KSM=n

    Enabling this feature can make cache side-channel attacks such as